Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 1. Launch a new AWS EC2 instance that is in `Subnet A` and meets the [Windows hosts requirements](#windows-hosts-requirements).
 2. After the instance is running, log in to the instance using Remote Desktop.
 The instance will already have a public IP from `Subnet A`.
 3. Attach the additional network interface to the instance.
 Select the instance in AWS, click on **Actions** -> **Networking** -> **Attach Network Interface**.
-Remember, this network interface needs to be in the same availability zone as your instance, but should be in `Subnet B`.
+Remember, this network interface needs to be in the same availability zone as your instance, but it should be in `Subnet B`.
 4. After attaching the additional network interface, restart the instance.
 5. After you can log back into the instance, there are currently two public IPs on the instance due to the 2 NICS.
 You can verify that there are two IPs by running `ipconfig`.
-Since only one public IP can assigned to the instance, we need to set the default route on the interface from `Subnet A` that will have the public IP.
+We only want one public IP to be assigned to the instance.
+We need to set the default route on the interface from `Subnet A` that will have the public IP as this is the subnet for NAT.
 6. In order to set `Subnet B`'s interface default route, we will need to use `get-netadapter` to determine the interface indices .
 After determining the indices, we run this command to set `Subnet B`'s interface default route `RouteMetric` greater  than `Subnet A`'s.

 ```